SAP/ui5-tooling/docs/pages/CodeAnalysis.md

 ## JSDoc

-The UI5 Tooling offers a JSDoc build, which is enhanced by UI5-specific JSDoc features.
+The UI5 CLI offers a JSDoc build, which is enhanced by UI5-specific JSDoc features.

 An UI5 SDK can be built locally.
 To get more insight into the local UI5 SDK build setup, have a look at our [Developer's Guide](https://github.com/SAP/openui5/blob/-/docs/developing.md#building-the-openui5-sdk-demo-kit).